kristopolous/Coinbase-pro-portfolio-analyzer/readme.md

  * R - How much of your principle USD is still in the market
  * S - What your total USD return would be if you sold all your COIN at the current price (profit/liquidation return)
  * T - The change in the past 24 hours
+ * U - This is your highest return point.
+Instead of say "breaking even" you want to increase your returns, you can do math from this number.

 For instance: